AceKokuren/LearnCoding/Learn Git/README.txt

 This document will be my brain!
 Any issues I find, I will place here along with the workaround.

+To create a local repo use:
+"git init"

 To create a new file use:
 "touch <file_name>